pgorman/dangerjaunt/minirules.md

 #### 4. Speak with Plants ####

 The caster can speak to and understand the replies of plants.
-Plants obey his commands as far as they are able (e.g. --- twisting or bending aside to ease his passage, etc.).
+Plants obey commands as far as they are able (e.g. --- twisting or bending aside to ease passage, etc.).
 Range: 3'', duration: 1 hour.

 ### Cleric Spells Level 5 ###